dspice2003/reflection/README.md

 # End of week three
 ## 9/22/2017
-day 1: we started a project
-day 2: we learned how to find the average
+we started a project we learned how to find the average.
+We learned a bunch of code.
+We learned how to add verbs to a story.
+We learned how to make the user guess for a number.